The application deadline for study year 2025 – 2026 was 1 March, but you can still apply until 1 May.

 EU/EEA candidates' English language level will be assessed during their interview/entry examination day.

 Your digital portfolio should include a wide selection of your work, for example, dummies, sketches, visuals, and annotations of ideas.
 It should give a good overview of your past artworks and/or artistic activities.
 We are interested in all art forms.
+Check out this page for tips on putting together a portfolio.

-Format: PDF (max 20MB), max.
+Format: PDF, max 20MB, max.
 25 pages.

 In the motivation letter (max.
 1.5 A4 pages) we want you to give an overview of your current artistic activities and to describe your artistic ambitions: